 Learn the essential techniques for lifts.
 This workshop is a prerequisite for the Lifts workshop where we take the follower above the chest line of the leader.

-Due to the nature of the content you must book with a partner as this workshop in non-rotational.
+Due to the nature of the content this workshop in non-rotational.

 This workshop will cover: